dementeddevil/IdentityServer8/README.md

 # Important update
-This is a fork of the original IdentityServer4 codebase that has been ported and updated to run on .NET 8
+This is a fork of the original IdentityServer4 codebase that has been ported and updated to run on .NET 9

+In the spirit of the original project - this codebase remains open-source and open to contributions.

-The new [Duende IdentityServer](https://duendesoftware.com/products/identityserver) comes with a commercial license but is [free](https://blog.duendesoftware.com/posts/20220111_fair_trade/) for dev/testing/personal projects and companies or individuals making less than 1M USD gross annnual revenue.
+The original project creators have a new implementation: the new [Duende IdentityServer](https://duendesoftware.com/products/identityserver) comes with a commercial license but is [free](https://blog.duendesoftware.com/posts/20220111_fair_trade/) for dev/testing/personal projects and companies or individuals making less than 1M USD gross annnual revenue.
 Please [get in touch with us](https://duendesoftware.com/contact) if you have any question.

 ## About Zen.IdentityServer
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)

-IdentityServer is a free, open source [OpenID Connect](http://openid.net/connect/) and [OAuth 2.0](https://tools.ietf.org/html/rfc6749) framework for ASP.NET Core.
+Zen.IdentityServer is a free, open source [OpenID Connect](http://openid.net/connect/) and [OAuth 2.0](https://tools.ietf.org/html/rfc6749) framework for ASP.NET Core.
-Founded and maintained by [Dominick Baier](https://twitter.com/leastprivilege) and [Brock Allen](https://twitter.com/brocklallen), Zen.IdentityServer incorporates all the protocol implementations and extensibility points needed to integrate token-based authentication, single-sign-on and API access control in your applications.
+Originally founded by [Dominick Baier](https://twitter.com/leastprivilege) and [Brock Allen](https://twitter.com/brocklallen) and now maintained by [Adrian Lewis](https://twitter.com/zenglobal), Zen.IdentityServer incorporates all the protocol implementations and extensibility points needed to integrate token-based authentication, single-sign-on and API access control in your applications.
-Zen.IdentityServer is officially [certified](https://openid.net/certification/) by the [OpenID Foundation](https://openid.net) and thus spec-compliant and interoperable.
+-Zen.IdentityServer is officially [certified](https://openid.net/certification/) by the [OpenID Foundation](https://openid.net) and thus spec-compliant and interoperable.
 It is part of the [.NET Foundation](https://www.dotnetfoundation.org/), and operates under their [code of conduct](https://www.dotnetfoundation.org/code-of-conduct).
-It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI approved license).
+It is licensed under [Apache 2](https://opensource.org/licenses/Apache-2.0) (an OSI approved license).-

 For project documentation, please visit [readthedocs](https://identityserver4.readthedocs.io).